 Seminar description

 This course examines the political geographies of transnational migration.
 It asks how spaces of migration and mobility are political, and how migration politics are tied to inequalities wrought through intersecting histories of race, class, and gender.
-It seeks to extend our understandings of migrants, borders, and mobility, and it explores the processes through which mobility is produced, delimited, and structured.
+It seeks to extend our understandings of migrants, borders, and mobility, and it explores the processes through which mobility is produced, delimited and structured.
+We will consider the transnational politics of migration, the militarization of border zones, and the political spaces of migrant displacement, dispossession, and dislocation.
+The seminar readings focus on classical paradigms as well as emerging approaches in immigration studies.

 Get to know your professor